-If you wish to appoint more than one proxy, you can obtain additional proxy cards by contacting Equiniti on 0371 384 2990 or +44 121 415 7066 from outside the UK.
+If you wish to appoint more than one proxy, you can obtain additional proxy cards by contacting Equiniti using the telephone or textphone numbers set out on page 2 of this document.
 You should indicate the number of shares for which each proxy is entitled to vote next to their name.